Lost in space: companions' fatal dance around massive dying stars: Results

 For stable binary systems, we observe that the system gains non-zero peculiar velocity, even though the explosion was assumed to be completely symmetric.
 For a planetary-mass secondary companion, this peculiar velocity is found to be on the order of $10^{-6} \, \mathrm{km/s}$, which is observationally insignificant.
 To find the largest peculiar velocity binary, one must consider the smallest possible companion, highest ejecta mass, and eccentricity, and the secondary should be at pericenter, where the velocity of the components is the largest.
 For stellar binaries, we find significantly higher velocities, up to $37 \, \mathrm{km/s}$, which can presumably be detected.

 Investigation of the effect of ejecta velocity showed that higher $v_\mathrm{max}$ always results in a lower $e$ value for the bound system.
-This finding is independent of the companions' mass, thus is true for both planetary and stellar mass companion models.
+This finding is independent of the companions' mass, and thus is true for both planetary and stellar-mass companion models.